-The middle of July has arrived, and that means the time has arrived for this playful lyric by Emily Dickinson — it’s our homeschool poem-of-the-week for the third week of this mid-summer month:
+The middle of July has arrived, and that means it’s time for this playful lyric by Emily Dickinson — it’s our traditional homeschool poem-of-the-week for the third week of this mid-summer month:

 Answer July —

 Where is the Bee —

 Where is the Blush —

 Where is the Hay?

 Where is the May —